Skip to content

 The Chancellor is considering a variety of tax increases to balance the budget.
 However, despite continued speculation on a variety of choices, nothing is yet officially confirmed.

-Chancellor Rachel Reeves will deliver her second Budget on 26 November, making it one of the latest Autumn budgets in recent years.
+Chancellor Rachel Reeves will deliver her second Budget on 26 November, making it one of the latest Autumn budgets in recent memory.

-With government borrowing hitting a five-year high of £18 billion in August amid mounting fiscal pressures, speculation is rife about what tax changes and spending decisions the Chancellor might announce.
+Since taking office, the fiscal picture has deteriorated dramatically.
+With government borrowing hitting a five-year high and the Office for Budget Responsibility (OBR) downgrading productivity forecasts, speculation has intensified about what tax changes and spending decisions the Chancellor will announce.

-The timing of this Budget is key, as it’s been pushed back to allow the OBR enough time to analyse Labour's growth plans, including infrastructure spending and potential trade agreements with the EU, India and the United States.
+The timing of this Budget is significant, as it has been pushed back to allow the OBR sufficient time to analyse Labour's growth plans, including infrastructure spending and potential trade agreements with the EU, India and the United States.

-The following is speculation; remember that nothing will be officially confirmed until budget day.
+The following reflects current market expectations and economist predictions; nothing will be officially confirmed until Budget Day.

 The fiscal challenge

-Reeves faces an increasingly tricky economic backdrop that has deteriorated since taking office.
-The UK's deficit in the first five months of 2025 was £11.4 billion more than the OBR forecast at the spring statement, while UK 30-year bond yields have hit a multi-decade high of 5.6%.
+Reeves faces an increasingly difficult economic backdrop.
+The UK's deficit in the first five months of 2025 was £11.4 billion more than the OBR forecast at the spring statement, while UK 30-year bond yields remain stubbornly over 5%, giving the UK some of the highest long-term borrowing costs within the G7.

-With manifesto commitments ruling out increases to income tax, National Insurance (NI), and VAT for ‘working people,’ — and spending cuts looking politically impossible given the backlash to Winter Fuel Allowance and disability cuts — the Chancellor is exploring alternative revenue-raising measures.
+With manifesto commitments previously ruling out increases to income tax, National Insurance, and VAT for 'working people,' and spending cuts looking politically impossible given the backlash to welfare reforms and the election of Lucy Powell as deputy Labour leader on an anti-cuts platform, the Chancellor faces an unenviable task.

 How to start investing with us